Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 10

 When we got to this point all the rules

-about remaining under he parapet were being
+about remaining under the parapet were being

 so disregarded that it was useless to attempt

-enforcing them, This was the case the moment
+enforcing them.
+This was the case the moment

 we entered the new section occupied by the 4th